 This content has been automatically translated from Ukrainian.

-Basic functions apt-get:
+Basic functions of apt-get:

 - apt-get install: Installs a new package.
 For example, apt-get install steam will install Steam.